quicwg/base-drafts/draft-ietf-quic-transport.md

 The server uses the NEW_TOKEN frame {{frame-new-token}} to provide the client with an address validation token that can be used to validate future connections.
-The client may then use this token to validate future connections by including it in the Initial packet's header.
+The client includes this token in Initial packets to provide address validation in a future connection.
+The client MUST include the token in all Initial packets it sends, unless a Retry replaces the token with a newer token.
 The client MUST NOT use the token provided in a Retry for future connections.

 Unlike the token that is created for a Retry packet, there might be some time between when the token is created and when the token is subsequently used.